 Feed Zone Table by Biju Thomas and Allen Lim

 A part of the very popular “Feed Zone” series that has chef Biju Thomas and sports physiologist Allen Lim tackle nutrition in a very wholesome and unique way.
-Given that families are spending more time than ever together (for better and for worse), this book presents a collection of recipes and information boasting about how family-style eating is not only healthy physically, but also mentally.
+This book presents a collection of recipes and information boasting about how family-style eating is not only healthy physically, but also mentally.